RESEARCH STARTER

 Throne of Monaco

 Beginning in 1984, Prince Albert took an active role in the running of Monaco alongside his father, Prince Rainier III.
-He brought Monaco into the United Nations (UN) in 1993, leading the delegation to the general assembly.
-When Rainier took ill in March 2005 at the age of eighty-one, Albert was named regent, meaning that he would act in his father's place as prince.
+He brought Monaco into the United Nations (UN) in 1993, leading the delegation to the General Assembly.
+When Rainier took ill in March 2005 at the age of eighty-one, Albert was named regent, meaning that he would act in his father’s place as prince.
 Rainier died on April 6, 2005, and Prince Albert was named Albert II, Sovereign Prince of Monaco.

-Throughout the final years of Prince Rainier's life, the question of Prince Albert's bachelorhood and lack of a legitimate heir were repeatedly raised by the media.
-The critical issue lay in the wording of Monaco's constitution, which stated that only legitimate male descendants could succeed to the throne.
+Throughout the final years of Prince Rainier’s life, the question of Prince Albert’s bachelorhood and lack of a legitimate heir was repeatedly raised by the media.
+The critical issue lay in the wording of Monaco’s constitution, which stated that only legitimate male descendants could succeed to the throne.
 In 2002, the wording was changed so that if a reigning prince died without a legitimate heir, the throne would go to his siblings and their descendants, whether male or female (although males would come before females if possible).
 This meant that if Albert died without marrying and having a legitimate child, his sisters and their children would be eligible for the throne.
 At this time, Caroline, the elder sister, became the heir presumptive.

 In July 2011, Prince Albert married Charlene Wittstock, a former Olympic swimmer and Sports Illustrated model from South Africa.
 Wittstock, who became Princess Charlene of Monaco, gave birth to twins Gabriella Thérèse Marie and Jacques Honoré Rainier in December 2014, finally putting to rest any succession concerns.
 Jacques became the Hereditary Prince of Monaco, while Gabriella received the title Countess of Carladès.
+In 2020, Albert became the first monarch to have tested positive for the COVID-19 virus.
+In 2023, the prince dismissed his longtime asset manager, Claude Palmero, after the asset manager was accused of financial impropriety.
+In July 2025, Monaco held celebrations marking the twentieth anniversary of Prince Albert II’s reign.

 Bibliography